ikluft/AESKeyWrap/README.md

 This is an implementation of the AES (Advanced Encryption Standard) Key Wrap algorithm defined by the US NIST (National Institute of Standards and Technology).
 It is also defined by IETF RFCs 3394 and 5649.

+Briefly, AES Key Wrap uses the AES encryption standard to encapsulate some short information which should be an encryption key and perhaps related encryption parameters.
+It has advantages of not needing to consume system entropy for a random number generator.
+It has a disadvantage that it is less efficient and therefore should only be used for a small amount of data.
+Its intended use case is to have a key encryption key (KEK), usually a user's password or passphrase unlock a larger set of encryption parameters which are then used with a more efficient algorithm to decrypt the rest of a data set.

 The technical details can be found as follows:
 * NIST AES Key Wrap Specification http://csrc.nist.gov/groups/ST/toolkit/documents/kms/key-wrap.pdf
 * RFC 3394 Advanced Encryption Standard (AES) Key Wrap Algorithm http://www.ietf.org/rfc/rfc3394.txt
 * RFC 5649 Advanced Encryption Standard (AES) Key Wrap with Padding Algorithm http://www.ietf.org/rfc/rfc5649.txt
 * Crypto++ is a C++ cryptography library at https://cryptopp.com/

 ## Building AESKeyWrap
-This is a temporary structure for the AESKeyWrap code for evaluation or actual use until it is (hopefully) accepted and integrated into Crypto++.
+This is a temporary directory structure for the AESKeyWrap code for evaluation or actual use until it is (hopefully) accepted and integrated into Crypto++.

-It has been tested on Fedora and Ubuntu Linux with GNU Make and the g++ compiler with Crypto++ 5.6.5.
-Enter "make" at the top level or the src directory.
+It has been tested so far on Linux (Fedora 25 and Ubuntu 16.04) with GNU Make and the g++ compiler with Crypto++ 5.6.5.
+To build the debug and production versions, enter "make" at the top level or the src directory.
+Use "make debug" to make only the debug version.
+Use "make prod" to build only the production (non-debug) version.

 There are known problems compiling this on Crypto++ 5.6.3 due to an error in an assertion which was fixed in 5.6.4.